data2intelligence/SpaCET/README.md

 #### 🔶 Alternative installation options

-If you are not familiar with R, you can use the Python version of SpaCET available
+If you are not familiar with R language, you can use the Python version of SpaCET available
 <a href="https://github.com/psychemistz/spatial-gpu" target="_blank">here</a>.

 ## Dependencies